WFP (World Food Programme)

 WFP is the world’s largest humanitarian organization, saving lives in emergencies and using food assistance to build a pathway to peace, stability and prosperity for people recovering from conflict, disasters and the impact of climate change.

 WFP is funded entirely by voluntary donations.
-In 2020, WFP assisted 100 million people in 88 countries and raised a record-breaking US$ 8,5 billion.
+In 2022, WFP assisted 158 million people in in over 120 countries and territories and raised a record-breaking US$ 14,2 billion.

 Former Danish Minister for Development Cooperation, Ulla Tørnæs, at launch of a WFP innovation and technology exhibition in UN City Copenhagen © WFP/Anni Lindgren